 In public educational establishments, religious instruction may be given to the pupils at the request of their parents, under the conditions determined by the regulations.

-(13) The Nation proclaims the solidarity and equality of all with respect to the expenditures resulting from national calamities.
+(13) The Nation proclaims the solidarity and equality of all with respect to expenditures arising out of national calamities.

 Everyone must participate in proportion to his resources in public expenditures.

 TITLE I

 THE REPUBLIC AND SOVEREIGNTY